 I'M IN PROFESSOR LAGARTO'S COMFORTABLE STUDY.
 VISIBLE ITEMS HERE ARE: A FLIGHT OF STAIRS.
 A ROLLTOP DESK.
 AN ORIENTAL RUG.
 AN ANTIQUE TABLE.
 WELCOME TO THE CALIXTO ISLAND ADVENTURE TELL ME WHAT TO DO !The game it self is a classic VERB+NOUN text adventure.
-User give commands like "OPEN DOOR", "GO PASSAGE", "GET RUG" or "PRESS BUTTON".
-There is also the possibility to save the current progress to a FLEX file which is a really nice feature given the age of the program.
+User give commands like "OPEN DOOR", "GO PASSAGE", "GET OBJECT" or "PRESS BUTTON".
+There is also the possibility to save the current progress to a FLEX file which is a really nice feature.
 The user can choose the file name of the saved game to load or save.
 It's also possible to change the save file name during the game.
 To save a game simply give the command "SAVE GAME".
 To stop playing say "QUIT".
 To see what items you are carrying use the command "TAKE INVENTORY".
 The file access is based on FLEX 2.0 routines so I have converted my MC3 version of the game to use my MCFS2 instead for file access.
 It was a good practice run for this type of conversion. adventure_mc3.asm Above is the MC3 version of Calixto Island Adventure.
 I have located the FLEX LOAD and SAVE routines and added new ones.
 This file should be a good start if you want to convert the game for your own system.
 Happy adventuring!

 2017-07-10 18:37 UTC